 Why Some Car Accident Claims Take Longer to Settle

 Some cases take longer to settle due to a few key reasons:

 - Legal or factual problems – If liability is difficult to prove in a case, the insurance company is unlikely to offer a reasonable settlement.
 If there are disputes over negligence, the claims process typically takes longer.

 - Large amounts of money involved – An insurer will not pay out a large settlement until they have thoroughly investigated all the facts of the claim, elements of liability and damages, which takes time.

 - Your treatment is ongoing – You should wait to settle your claim until you reach Maximum Medical Improvement, otherwise it is difficult to determine your damages because your future medical needs and their impacts on your life are unknown.

 Find Out More in a Free Consultation

-If you were injured in a car accident, our reputable West Palm Beach car accident lawyers are prepared to communicate and negotiate with insurers on your behalf.
-We have fought to secure fair settlements for our clients for more than two decades.
+If you were injured in a car accident, our reputable car accident lawyers are prepared to communicate and negotiate with insurers on your behalf.
+We have fought to secure fair settlements for our clients since 1993.

 Request a consultation at no cost to you to discuss your claim and explore your legal options.
 We charge no upfront fees and payment is only due if we recover compensation for you.